islomkhodja/BicycleBlogNode/readme.md

 This is an **experimental project**, I don't advise using it on production.
 It **hasn't finished yet**.

-- The main template is clumsily copied from Twenty-Sixteen theme of Wordpress (**ughh.. my html&css skills**)
+- The main template is clumsily copied from Twenty-Sixteen theme of Wordpress
 - The admin template is [Carbon](http://carbon.smartisan.io/)
 - WYSIWYG redactor - [CKeditor](https://ckeditor.com/)